 - Add 2 to 3 tablespoons of oil to a skillet and place it on medium-high flame.

-- Serve it any sauce or dip of your choice
+- Serve it with any sauce or dip of your choice.

-- Your perfect weekend snack of Lion’s Mane Mushroom Patties are now ready.
+- Your perfect weekend snack of Lion’s Mane Mushroom Patties is now ready.

 Some variations you can try in this recipe

 - If you want a vegan version of this recipe, you can substitute egg with a flax egg and mayonnaise with homemade vegan mayonnaise.